pathllk1/javascript-tailwind-prima/docs/DEVELOPMENT_GUIDE.md

 - Follow the existing authentication patterns
 - Protect routes with appropriate middleware
 - Use CSRF protection for forms that modify data
+- Ensure all new endpoints implement proper authentication checks
+- Validate and sanitize all user inputs, especially for file uploads

 ### Error Handling
 - Never expose sensitive information in error messages